pbreheny/web/other.md

 layout: default
 ---

-### HPC tutorial
+### Biostatistics resources

-The Department of Biostatistics has several dedicated nodes on the High Performance Computing (HPC) cluster at the University of Iowa.
-My tutorial on how to use this resource is located [here](https://iowabiostat.github.io/hpc/index.html).
+There are many useful projects over at our department's [Biostatistics Resources](https://iowabiostat.github.io/) page, including:

+* [HPC tutorial](https://iowabiostat.github.io/hpc/index.html): A hands-on tutorial for learning how to use the high-performance computing (HPC) resources at the University of Iowa.
+* [Math review](https://iowabiostat.github.io/math-review/index.html): A guide intended to review of fundamental math concepts for students who will be starting an MS or PhD program in biostatistics.
+* [Data sets](https://iowabiostat.github.io/data-sets/): A collection of data sets intended to be used for teaching or for illustrating methodology on real data.
+* [Thesis template](https://github.com/IowaBiostat/thesis-template): A template for writing a LaTeX thesis that conforms to University of Iowa formatting guidelines.

+and more.

 ### GWAS tutorial